-Starting in Round 2, indicators have been added to the OP file if a spouse/partner from the previous round died (op2dspoudec).
+Starting in Round 2, indicators have been added to the OP file if a spouse/partner from the previous round died (op#dspoudec).
 Alternatively, analysts may use op#relatnshp and select on relationship 41 'deceased spouse'.
 This information is also included in op#ddeceased, which identifies deceased spouses/partners, children, and household members.

 The table below shows spouse/partner information, SP and OP file variables, and interview items that are the source for these, using Round 2 as an example.
-Rounds 3 and 4 are the same, with the substitution of round number in the variable names.
+For the 2011 cohort, all subsequent rounds are the same; for the 2015 new sample the example shown applies to Round 6 and all subsequent rounds.